Irish Slang Translator

 Type any phrase and get the Irish version back instantly.
 For similar regional dialects, the British Slang Translator covers UK street talk right across the water.

-How to Use This Irish Slang Translator
+How to Use the Irish Slang Translator

 1. Type any English phrase into the left box